mbest1813/documentation/v2/clickstream/destinations/sailthru.md

 ![sailthru-purchase-3](../../../images/sailthru-purchase-3.png)

 Sailthru does not allow the `extid` to be the main lookup identifier for their Purchase API.
 Instead, Sailthru requires an `email` as the primary identifier.
-Segment will make a GET request to retrieve the user’s email based on their `userId`, which is their `extid` in Sailthru.
+MetaRouter will make a GET request to retrieve the user’s email based on their `userId`, which is their `extid` in Sailthru.

 If the user and their email does not exist in Sailthru, the event will throw an error.
 If the user exists, the purchase will be added to their profile.
 Be sure to call `identify` with an `email` passed in the `traits` object prior to the `Order Completed`, `Order Updated`, `Product Added` and `Product Removed` events.
-If you are sending events using one of Segment’s server-side libraries and want to be sure, you can also send the email value in your `track` calls under `properties.email`.
+If you are sending events using one of MetaRouter’s server-side libraries and want to be sure, you can also send the email value in your `track` calls under `properties.email`.

-Once `Order Completed` is triggered, Segment will pass in `incomplete: 0 `to signify that the order is now complete.
-Segment will map the following Sailthru **required fields** from the **v2 Order Completed Spec**:
+Once `Order Completed` is triggered, MetaRouter will pass in `incomplete: 0 `to signify that the order is now complete.
+MetaRouter will map the following Sailthru **required fields** from the **v2 Order Completed Spec**:

 | Sailthru spec | Analytics.js spec |
 | --------------------------------- | -------------------------- |